Black "Firsts" We're Celebrating this Black History Month

 Photo: Anna Moneymaker / Staff (Getty Images)

-Karine Jean-Pierre made history in 2022 as she was named the first Black person and LGBTQ person as the White House press secretary.
+Karine Jean-Pierre made history in 2022 when she became the first Black and LGBTQ White House press secretary.

 Advertisement